 The history of the palace is much older than the 16th century, though, because the first building on the site was built in the year 1128.
 This structure is the now ruined Augustinian Holyrood Abbey and was commissioned by King David I of Scotland.

-David named the place Holyrood in reference to a relic of the True Cross upon which Jesus Christ was crucified.
+David named the place Holyrood about a relic of the True Cross upon which Jesus Christ was crucified.
 This relic was owned by King David’s other, Queen Margaret, and was referred to as the “Holy Rood” or “Black Rood.”

 5. It was an important venue between the 12th and 15th centuries